 What To Think About

-If you are taking methotrexate, talk to your health professional before taking any other medicines, including:
+If you are taking methotrexate, talk to your doctor before taking any other medicines, including:

-While it is generally safe to take nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, with methotrexate, it is best to talk with your health professional if you plan to do so.
+While it is generally safe to take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, with methotrexate, it is best to talk with your doctor if you plan to do so.
 Methotrexate is eliminated by the kidney, and NSAIDs could decrease kidney function, so it is possible that clearance of methotrexate from the body could be affected by NSAIDs.